 Food and drink

-Food and drink plays a huge part in the culture of the area.
+Food and drink plays a huge part in the culture of the Verbier region.
 The Val de Bagnes region is famed for its cheese.
-Raclette and Tomme cheese are popular in the area, so naturally there is the opportunity to see the production and learn about cheese-making techniques.
+Raclette and Tomme cheese are popular in the area, so naturally there’s the opportunity learn about cheese-making techniques (and taste a few along the way).

 The tour begins at Fromagerie D’Etiez in Volleges to see the production of raclette cheese from start to finish.
 Unpasteurised milk arrives early in the morning from local farmers before the process begins.
 The milk is warmed and mixed with cultures to thicken, forming a curd before being placed in circular moulds and pressed for a designated time.
 It’s then turned and pressed again and the cycle continues to remove excess liquid to reach the correct consistency.